khabibki06/cm5UP/README.md

 The binary for win_64 and linux can be downloaded in the binary folder.
 It also can be compiled in any OS with standard C++ library.

+This program supports all atoms in list in publication (Marenich, Jerome, Cramer, & Truhlar, 2012) which are from H up to Ca, Zn, Ge, Se, As, Br, and I. The atomic data is stored in atomdata.cpp

 ## How to use
 1. You need ORCA log file containing Hirshfeld charge analysis.
 It can be accomplished by adding these lines in ORCA input file